 Our statewide coalition will continue to do all that we can to push for an equitable and transparent process for drawing maps through legislative efforts.
 And we hope all of our Latino lawmakers will understand that sunshine and open engagement in a mapping process is far superior for people of color and for all Illinoisans than politicians drawing lines behind closed doors.

-This column was co-authored by our advocacy director Liliana Scales and our Board of Directors Co-Chair Deborah Harrington.
+This column was co-authored by our former Advocacy Director Liliana Scales and our Board of Director’s Co-Chair Deborah Harrington.
 It was originally published by the Chicago Sun-Times.